Karate Classes In Hanworth

 Hanworth Karate Teacher

-Karate might be considered a weapon free technique of self defence.
-It incorporates dynamic offensive and defensive strategies using all parts of the body to their maximum advantage.
-It is deemed an empty handed martial art which was made to fend off armed opponents.
+Karate could be thought of as a weapon-less method of self defence.
+It is made up of dynamic offensive and defensive procedures applying every part of the body to their highest possible advantage.
+It is an empty handed martial art that’s designed to fend off armed opponents.

 Karate Lessons/Classes In Hanworth